Boo1098/nasa-image-scraper/Readme.md

 ## pull.py

 This fills the directory ```./images``` and ```./images/json``` with the images and json metadata respectively for all ids in the ```nasa_ids``` file

+# Notes

+NASA's start and end dates are both inclusive